Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies: Near-threshold slope parameter / meson-proton scattering lengths

-Our prediction for this differential cross section is given in Eq.\,\eqref{eq:7}.
-That is the formula we use to evaluate all results.
-However, by equating our predictions with Eq.\,\eqref{eq:19} one can arrive at model-specific VMD values for the meson-proton scattering length.
 These can be used as single parameters with which to evaluate the veracity of existing such model dependent inferences of meson-proton scattering lengths \cite{Strakovsky:2019bev, Strakovsky:2020uqs, Strakovsky:2021vyk, Strakovsky:2025ews}.
 Furthermore, obtained in this way, one need not interpret $|\alpha_{Vp}|$ as the $V-p$ scattering length.
 Instead, it can be viewed as a near-threshold slope parameter.
 Then, the value has objective utility as a comparison between theory and experiment.
+We stress that one must use data very close to threshold if the fitted value of $\mathpzc a_1$ in Eq.\,\eqref{sigmafit} is to deliver a reliable empirical result for the slope parameter in Eq.\,\eqref{avmd1}.